Find Grad Schools

 630 Yearly Graduations

 University of Maryland - Baltimore is the 18th most popular school in the nation for students seeking a doctor's degree in health professions.
 Roughly 7,100 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,446 per year, while in-state graduate students, on average, pay $15,140 per year.
-For the 2020-2021 academic year, 630 doctor's degrees were handed out to health professions majors at UMB.
-Of these students, 66% were women and 45% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $9,635 per year, while in-state graduate students, on average, pay $15,443 per year.
+During the most recent year for which we have data, 630 people received their doctor's degree in health professions from UMB.
+Of these students, 67% were women and 47% were members of underrepresented racial-ethnic groups.

 #19